iancze/million-points-of-light/README.md

-# millionpointsoflight
+# A Million Points of Light
-A few orders of magnitude more than a thousand
+A few orders of magnitude more than a thousand.

 ![Logo](logo.png)